isc-projects/bind9/doc/notes/notes-9.16.4.rst

 -  Missing mutex and conditional destruction in netmgr code leads to a memory leak on BSD systems.
 [GL #1893].

+-  Fix a data race in resolver.c:formerr() that could lead to assertion failure.
+[GL #1808]

 -  Fix a bug in dnssec-policy keymgr where the check if a key has a successor would return a false positive if any other key in the keyring has a successor.
 [GL #1845]